Organization Team Members

 Third-party users

-It's often helpful and necessary to get people from third-party vendors involved as you build, test, and debug your integrations with them.
-Granting third-party vendors the ability to view and test specific integrations and components allows you to develop your integrations much faster and lets you, them, and your customers stay "on the same page" with regards to development progress and the flow of data between your systems.
+It is often necessary to involve people from third-party vendors as you build, test, and debug your integrations.
+Granting third-party vendors the ability to view and test specific integrations and components accelerates development and ensures all stakeholders remain aligned regarding development progress and data flow between systems.

 Creating third-party users

 Organization users with admin or owner permissions can create new organization-level users with the third-party role.
-This role is very limited in scope - by default third-party users can only edit their own profile information and view built-in components.
+This role is highly restricted - by default, third-party users can only edit their own profile information and view built-in components.
 They cannot view information about your custom components, integrations, or customers.
-Once the user is created, they can be granted additional permissions to interact with specific resources.
+Once created, you can grant additional permissions to allow interaction with specific resources.

-You can create a third-party user as you would any other organization-level user, by clicking Settings on the left-hand sidebar and then clicking + Add team member.
-Give the new user a role of Third-Party.
+You can create a third-party user as you would any other organization-level user: click Settings on the left-hand sidebar, then click + Add team member.
+Assign the new user the Third-Party role.

 Granular access for third-party users